Mile: Roman

-The Roman mile also spread throughout Europe, with its local variations giving rise to the different units below.
+The Roman mile spread throughout Europe, with its local variations giving rise to the different units.
 Also arising from the Roman mile is the milestone.
 All roads radiated out from the Roman Forum throughout the Empire – 50,000 (Roman) miles of stone-paved roads.
 At every mile was placed a shaped stone.
-Originally these were obelisks made from granite, marble, or whatever local stone was available.
+Originally, these were obelisks made from granite, marble, or whatever local stone was available.
 On these was carved a Roman numeral, indicating the number of miles from the centre of Rome – the Forum.
-Hence, one always knew how far one was from Rome.
+Hence, one can know how far one is from Rome.